sheikhshakil/pointer-backend/README.md

 # pointer-backend
- This serves as the backend for the React Authentication system and other functionality of that react app.
+ This serves as the backend for the React client app.

  * Handles REST API requests to register a user.
 If registration is successful, the server sends 200 HTTP OK response for the API request.
  * Connects the client app with firestore database and enables accessing stored data.